 Yes.
 The employer has an annual filing requirement at the end of the year.
 Additionally, if the employer gives contributions directly to candidates that are not reported by the lobbyist, the employer must file a special monthly report.
 The lobbyist may report all contributions, but must report any that s/he directs or delivers.

-E-filing is encouraged, but optional.
+E-filing is required.